Udaysree1994/CodeChallenge/README.md

 A simple name sorting project which sorts a list of given names by last name and first name.

-Built using .NET Core 3.1
+Built using .NET Core 3.1, xUnit for unit testing and LINQ for sorting

 Steps to run:
 1. Go to the project directory